-I,, do solemnly swear that I will support the Constitution and laws of the United States, the Constitution and laws of the State of Colorado and the Ordinances of the Town of Foxfield, and that I will faithful perform all the duties of the office of Town Treasurer, upon which I am about to enter.
-Sworn to and subscribed before me this day of, A.D.
-20 Ord.
-8 §3, 2010; Ord.
-1 §1, 2012)
+I,, do solemnly swear that I will support th ne Constitution and laws of the United States, the Constitution and laws of the State of Colorado and the Ordinances of the Town of Foxfield, and that I will faithfully perform all the cam about to enter. luties of the off ice of Town Treasurer, upon which I Sworn to and subscribed before me this day of .
+A.D.
+20